Last updated May 2026 · By Nick Hall, CA resident who has navigated the handgun roster and LCI exemption for wheelguns

 The shrouded hammer means double-action only, which bothers some people.
 Here’s my take: if you’re using this gun, you’re using it in a defensive situation at bad-breath distance.
 You’re not going to be thumbing back a hammer.
 The DAO trigger is exactly what you want for that scenario, even if it’s heavy.

-At under $500, this is genuinely the cheapest quality CCW revolver you can buy in California.
+At under $500, this is truly the cheapest quality CCW revolver you can buy in California.
 Toss in a box of 130-grain FMJ for practice and some Hornady Critical Defense for carry.
 Total setup cost under $550.
 Hard to beat that.

 Best For: Anyone with a California CCW who wants the lightest, most pocketable revolver that actually works.
 The ultimate “always gun.”